 Especially around Christmas, the squares and shopping streets of the city centre are equipped with lit up decorations.
 Among the most popular places at night all year round is Piccadilly Circus with its neon light advertisements.

-"Switched on London" was a Lighting Festival which took place for over a week at the beginning of February in the late 2000 in the Pool of London.
+"Switched on London" was a Lighting Festival which was held for over a week at the beginning of February in the late 2000 in the Pool of London around London Bridge.

 For the first time it took place in 2007 and annual repetitions were planned.
-During the event several sights in the area are temporaily illuminated in artistic and exciting ways.
+During the event several sights in the area were temporaily illuminated in artistic ways.
 Among other landmarks the Tower of London, HMS Belfast, London Bridge, City Hall and the Design Museum were involved in the event in 2007.